Albury Surrounds

 Health performance in Albury Surrounds is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Albury Surrounds faces significant health challenges, with common health conditions somewhat prevalent across both younger and older age cohorts.
+Albury Surrounds faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.

-As of 2021, the rate of private health cover was relatively low at approximately 51% of the total population (~6,755 people).
-The most common medical conditions in the area were arthritis and asthma, impacting 9.4 and 9.1% of residents respectively, while 66.2% declared themselves as completely clear of medical ailments compared to 64.2% across Rest of NSW.
-As of June 30th, 2020, the area had 20.9% of residents aged 65 and over (2,790 people).
-Health outcomes among seniors in Albury Surrounds are above average, performing even better than the general population in health metrics.
+The rate of private health cover is relatively low at approximately 51% of the total population, which is around 6,755 people.
+The most common medical conditions in the area are arthritis and asthma, impacting 9.4% and 9.1% of residents respectively.
+In contrast, 66.2% of residents declared themselves completely clear of medical ailments compared to 64.2% across Rest of NSW.
+As of 30 June 2021, 20.9% of residents are aged 65 and over, totaling approximately 2,790 people.
+Health outcomes among seniors in the area are above average, performing better than the general population in health metrics.

 Frequently Asked Questions - Health